AHS Nutrition and Dietetics

 Students interested in becoming an RD/RDN should be committed to academic achievement and have a strong science foundation.
 Courses in food preparation, medical nutrition therapy, management, biology, and chemistry are taken.
 This vital and growing profession offers a variety of career opportunities that include nutrition counseling, wellness, and food service management.

-- Effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master’s degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN) in addition to the above requirements.
+Effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master’s degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
+In order to be approved for registration examination eligibility with a bachelor’s degree, an individual must meet all eligibility requirements and be submitted into CDR's Registration Eligibility Processing System (REPS) before 12:00 midnight Central Time, December 31, 2023.
+For more information about this requirement visit CDR's website here.

 - medical nutrition therapy in hospitals and long-term care facilities